FamilyTreeDNA: Y-DNA testing

 The company markets a range of Y-DNA tests.
 The Y-chromosome is inherited from father to son, so testers can discover relatives with the same patrilineage.
 In many cultures these relatives will often share the same surname, since surnames are also inherited father to son.
 These tests cover 37-111 STR markers depending on the test, and vary in price according to the number of markers covered.
 FTDNA introduced their "Big Y" test in 2013.
 Big Y tests approximately 15 million locations on the Y chromosome, looking for novel and shared SNPs.
 By the end of 2021, FTDNA had identified over 50,000 branches in the tree of all Y-DNA results.

 mtDNA testing

 FamilyTreeDNA also sells mtDNA testing, offering the choice of either a limited hypervariable region test, or a full sequence test of the entire mitochondrial DNA chromosome.

+In February 2025 the new mitoTree was introduced.
+It uses the contribution of all the FamilyTreeDNA mtDNA testers and the development of the previous Phylotree from 2016 is considerable.

 Genographic Project

 FamilyTreeDNA staff were instrumental in developing the Geno 2.0 Next Generation product for the second phase of the Genographic Project.
 Geno 2.0 samples for both public and scientific study were run at the Genomics Research Center in Houston, Texas (operated by FamilyTreeDNA's parent company, Gene by Gene, Ltd.) until 2016, when Geno 2.0 began utilizing Helix for DNA sequencing.